sniederb/funnel-travel-extension-base/README.md

 * Dates are serialized in XML format, eg. `2019-04-19`.
 This is mainly relevant for departure / arrival dates
 * Date/Times for departures / arrivals of travel segments (flight, train etc) are serialized in ISO 8601 format **but without a timezone**, eg. `2019-04-20T04:56:00`.
 The time here is always interpreted as local to the departing / arriving destination.
 If an extension sends (or modifies) trip data, it must ensure that the timestamp is delivered either **without timezone**, or that the time is adjusted accordingly.

+## Common issues

+### My extension needs to be called per trip, not per booking

+Extension management runs per booking, states are also maintained per booking.
+However, the associated trip is passed to consumer extensions.
+Thus for consumer extensions, the implementation should add a marker in the booking extension data when first called, and then check for that marker on all bookings of the trip to see if the extension was already executed.

+### The destinations don't work for me

+The destination on a booking and service level are determined based on the organization's location (if associated users are identified).
+For some extensions, this destination 'calculation' might be insufficient, or the extension needs to handle multi-stay trips (traveling salesman).
+For such cases, the `SegmentSplitter` from extension-utils can be used to take all segments from a service and split it into legs based on the stay at each destination.

 ## Library dependencies